opentelekomcloud/docs-next/docs/blueprints/by-use-case/networking/site-to-site-vpn-with-enterprise-router.md

 ## Prerequisites

-Before setting up VPN tunnels between Open Telekom Cloud and AWS, you must configure an Enterprise Router on the Open Telekom Cloud side, to be able to bind the VPN Gateway to it and also manage Virtual Private Cloud (VPC) traffic.
+Before setting up VPN tunnels between T Cloud Public and AWS, you must configure an Enterprise Router on the T Cloud Public side, to be able to bind the VPN Gateway to it and also manage Virtual Private Cloud (VPC) traffic.
 This section will guide you through creating a basic configuration of such a router and attaching necessary VPCs for VPN connectivity.

 :::note
 If you already have an Enterprise Router set up and the VPC that you want to share with the AWS side is attached to it, then skip this section.